mlevison/APR-Markdown-Export/glossary/personal-readme/index.md

 title: "Personal README"
 date: "2024-03-06"
 relatedTerms: ['working-agreements']
+excerpt: 'Github style READMEs can be turned to personal use.
+A Personal README, aka Personal'
 ---

 Github style READMEs can be turned to personal use.
 A Personal README, aka Personal Manual, is a document that describes how a person likes to communicate (Slack, email, text message, …), their timezone, the hours they like to work, etc. Most include enough information that a new teammate knows a little bit about their new colleague on a personal level as well.